joelouthan/Theologicus/src/genesis/genesis04.md

 >Genesis 4 (CSB) The man was intimate with his wife Eve, and she conceived and gave birth to Cain.
 She said, “I have had a male child with the LORD’s help.”

 >17 Cain was intimate with his wife, and she conceived and gave birth to Enoch.
-Then Cain became the builder of a city, and he named the city Enoch after his son.
-18 Irad was born to Enoch, Irad fathered Mehujael (May-who-sha-el), Mehujael fathered Methushael (Meh-thu-sha-el), and Methushael fathered Lamech.
-19 Lamech took two wives for himself, one named Adah (A-da) and the other named Zillah.
-20 Adah bore Jabal; he was the first of the nomadic herdsmen.
-21 His brother was named Jubal; he was the first of all who play the lyre and the flute.
-22 Zillah bore Tubal-cain, who made all kinds of bronze and iron tools.
+Then Cain became the builder of a city, and he named the city Enoch after his son.Irad was born to Enoch, Irad fathered Mehujael (May-who-sha-el), Mehujael fathered Methushael (Meh-thu-sha-el), and Methushael fathered Lamech.Lamech took two wives for himself, one named Adah (A-da) and the other named Zillah.Adah bore Jabal; he was the first of the nomadic herdsmen.His brother was named Jubal; he was the first of all who play the lyre and the flute.Zillah bore Tubal-cain, who made all kinds of bronze and iron tools.
 Tubal-cain’s sister was Naamah (Na-a-mah).

 >25 Adam was intimate with his wife again, and she gave birth to a son and named him Seth, for she said, “God has given me another offspring in place of Abel, since Cain killed him.”
 26a A son was born to Seth also, and he named him Enosh.